 Not at all.

-Preterm delivery is any delivery that occurs prior to 37 weeks’ gestation.
+Preterm delivery refers to any delivery that occurs prior to 37 weeks of gestation.

-Fortunately, most cases of preeclampsia are diagnosed during late pregnancy and allow for the pregnancy to continue up to 37 weeks.
-In a small number of cases, it is necessary to deliver the baby prior to 37 weeks, and most of these will still be carried out after 34 weeks when the complications of preterm delivery are minimal.
+Fortunately, most cases of preeclampsia are diagnosed during late pregnancy allowing for the pregnancy to continue up to 37 weeks.
+In a small number of cases, it is necessary to deliver the baby before 37 weeks, and most of these deliveries occur after 34 weeks when the complications of preterm birth are minimal.

 How can one be cured of preeclampsia?

-The management of preeclampsia is obviously individual and varies from one woman to the other.
-But the only way to cure a woman from preeclampsia is to deliver their baby and remove the placenta.
+The management of preeclampsia is indivisualized and varies from one woman to another.
+However, the only way to cure for preeclampsia is to deliver their baby and remove the placenta.

-When preeclampsia presents during late pregnancy, the treatment is normal delivery or C-Section.
-However, when the preeclampsia is severe and presents early in the pregnancy, sometimes it is necessary to deliver the baby early, even if it means risking preterm complications.
+When preeclampsia presents during late pregnancy, the treatment is normal delivery or a C-section.
+However, when preeclampsia is severe and occurs early in the pregnancy, it may be necessary to deliver the baby early, even if it means risking preterm complications.

 What if I have preeclampsia?
 What is the correct management?

-When one has preeclampsia, strict monitoring in a high-risk unit is required.
+When someone has preeclampsia, strict monitoring in a high-risk unit is required.

-Daily monitoring of blood pressure, the onset of a headache, blurred vision, upper abdominal pain or fast development of significant edema.
-When one of these signs presents, it is important to report them to the caretaker.
+It is important to have daily monitoring of blood pressure, the onset of headaches, blurred vision, upper abdominal pain, and rapid development of significant edema.
+If any of these conditions occur, it is important to report them to your caretaker.

-How does preeclampsia affect the rest of the woman’s life?
+How does preeclampsia affect the rest of a woman’s life?

-Women with preeclampsia tend to have more cardiovascular diseases during their lifetime.
-It is therefore important for them to maintain a healthy lifestyle, exercise regularly, maintain normal weight and monitor their blood pressure closely.
+Women with preeclampsia tend to have more cardiovascular diseases throughout their lifetime.
+It is therefore important for them to maintain a healthy lifestyle, exercise regularly, maintain normal weight, and monitor their blood pressure closely.

-As usual, early recognition and prevention are what make all the difference.
+As always, early recognition and prevention are what makes all the difference.

 Good luck!